Metropolitan New York Synod – Election of a Bishop

 - Pre-identification of possible pastors to be considered may be made by conferences; by individuals, especially voting members to the assembly; and by congregations.

 - The pre-identification process will open on Feb 1.
 Each pre-identified pastor who gives permission to have their name considered will be given a form with common questions that should be submitted by March 1.
 Names and responses will be shared with the synod secretary.
-The secretary will post the names and responses of individuals on the synod website 45 days prior to the Assembly and will remain posted until the opening of the Assembly, this information will be removed from the website, and we will move to an ecclesiastical ballot.
-Pre-identified pastors are not to make the rounds of conferences and congregations to campaign for this office, to have an equal footing for the synod’s consideration of all pre-identified pastors.
+The secretary will post the names and responses of individuals on the synod website 45 days prior to the Assembly.
+At the opening of the Assembly, this information will be removed from the website, and we will move to an ecclesiastical ballot.
+Pre-identified pastors are not to make the rounds of conferences and congregations to campaign for this office.

 - During the assembly election process, each of the seven persons who will appear on the third ballot (see paragraph 8 below which sets forth the ecclesiastical ballot process set forth in S9.04 of the synod constitution) will be given an opportunity to address the assembly.
 If a fourth ballot is necessary, the three persons who will appear on the fourth ballot will be asked to respond to questions in front of the assembly.
 Such questions will be developed by the synod council in advance of the assembly with input from members of the synod.